Logiqx/open-gnss/docs/nmea/lookups/nav-status.md

 ### Overview

-The navigational status indicator was added to a couple of messages in NMEA 4.10.
+The navigational status indicator was added to several messages in NMEA 4.10.